taxjar/vat_check/README.md

 gem install ./vat_check-#.#.#.gem

 irb
-require 'taxjarvat'
+require 'vat_check'
 var = VatCheck.new('VATID')
 ```

 ### Example responses ###

-Response for lookup if the service is available and the VAT ID is formatted correctly:
+VIES is available, the VAT is formatted correctly, and the VAT is registered to a business
 ```
 vat = VatCheck.new('GB333289454')
 vat.regex # true